pranigopu/artificialIntelligence-in-games/lab2/README.md

 **SIDE NOTE**: The details about creating these files is given in the PDF document associated to this pab session.
 However, there is one point from this document I want to address.
 When creating the the one-step-look-ahead (OSLA) player, the "heuristics" field included all sorts of sub-fields (apart from the "class" field that refers to the class that implements the heuristic).
 However, these sub-fields were misplaced here; these do not apply to the "ScoreHeuristic" we are using.
 Rather, these apply to the "ColdExpressHeuristic" mentioned elsewhere.
 So, we can omit these sub-fields when using the "ScoreHeuristic".

 ## CONCEPT 1: Game state
 A game state is the full context required, i.e. the set of all information required to (fully) describe the current game's running processes & environment in the current time.
-The game state helps us judge the current situation of the game and help see potential outcomes for decisions taken from the current situation.
+The game state helps us judge the current situation of the game and help see potential outcomes for decisions taken from the current situation (_in the context of AI agents, a game state's deep copy made for a particular agent encapsulates what the agent can observe in the game; a game state's deep copy is discussed further below_).
 By its nature, the game state does not implement any game functions or features; after all, it is an container class (_i.e. it contains information_) and any functions it uses are only to access the contained information (_i.e. only uses accessor functions_) in a given way and to a given extent.

 The game state is modified by player actions and environmental changes (both regulated by the forward model, i.e. the game's rules applied (up to some potential game state) from the given game state). _Note that the player actions, environment changes and the forward model is where the game's functionalities are actually implemented_.